atzori/runSPARQL/README.md

 where:
   - `query` is a SPARQL query fragment that will be executed by the `runSPARQL` function
   - `endpoint` is a url pointing to the SPARQL endpoint that must be used to run the SPARQL query
-  - `i0`, `i1`, etc. are optional parameter to be used in the SPARQL query
+  - `i0`, `i1`, etc are optional parameters to be used in the SPARQL query

 When called, the `runSPARQL` custom function will execute `query` (that may contain references to runSPARQL itself) against `endpoint`, where variables `?i0`, `?i1`, etc are binded to the values passed to `runSPARQL`.

+Note that the query is expected to produce one result only.
+If there are more results, only the first one provided by the endpoint is returned (blank node are filtered out).

 Examples
 --------